“Reach for the moon… & even if you miss… you’ll fall amongst the stars! ”

-As a BACP Registered Addictions Therapist, specialising in Schema Therapy and dual-diagnosis, my experience of working in the addiction and mental health field spans over 13 years.
+As a BACP Registered Addictions Therapist, specialising in dual-diagnosis, my experience of working in the addiction and mental health field spans over 15 years.
 Whilst I work integratively, using a combination of therapeutic approaches and relapse prevention techniques, I firmly believe the client is the centre of the therapeutic journey.
 I consider it a privilege to be invited into their lives and to share in their highlights as well as their darkest experiences.

 Living in a modern western society such as ours has its rewards.
 However with the various social, health, economic and spiritual pressures it can be equally daunting and stressful.
 Whilst some have the capacity to locate resources to cope with these stressors in a more healthier way, others have difficulty responding and adapting effectively and therefore rely on more unhealthier coping strategies that eventually become habitual and cause harm… mild to moderate harm for most, but for the unfortunate few, severe or fatal.

 I have several years of private and professional experience in addiction and mental health.
 Delivering therapeutic programmes, training sessions and motivational workshops, I have worked for organisations in both the public and private sectors here in the UK and overseas.
 These include: SW London & St. George’s NHS MH Trust, Asia Health Co. & KCA.